Introduction to Criminal Justice

 CCJS 497 | 3 Credits

-Course Desc: Prerequisite: CCJS 230, CCJS 340, CCJS 341, CCJS 345, CCJS 380.
+Course Desc: Prerequisites: CCJS 230, CCJS 340, CCJS 341, CCJS 345, and CCJS 380.
 An examination of prison administration, including theories of management and institutional structure and purpose.
 Objectives include the application of organizational concepts, leadership, and effective administrative approaches to the management of correctional institutions and offender populations.
-Emphasis is on concepts of organizational structure, communication, self-assessment, short- and long-term strategic operational planning, decision making, and human resources.
+Emphasis is on concepts of organizational structure, communication, self-assessment, short and long-term strategic operational planning, decision-making, and human resources.

 Selected Topics in Criminology and Criminal Justice